Services

 - Level of warranties given by the investee company; and

-Investor protection will be enhanced if major decisions require their approval – this is known as a power of veto.
-Options for investor control and/or veto often include :
+Protection will be enhanced if major decisions require approval - this is known as a power of veto.
+Options to consider include who can influence decisions around:

 - Significant acquisitions and disposals.